Clothes Make the Girl: WORKING GIRL

-In a previous Misdemeanor, NO DESCRIPTION, I advised including descriptions of the characters and settings in your screenplay in order to create a vivid movie in the mind of the reader.
-But there’s a second, equally important reason: your hero’s clothing, appearance and surroundings can reveal his background, job, financial situation, personality, protective identity (the false self he presents to the world) and can even illustrate his transformation through the course of your story.
+Brief, vivid descriptions of the characters and settings in your screenplay, novel or presentation create a vivid movie in the mind of your reader or audience.
+But there’s a second, equally important reason for detailed description: your hero’s clothing, appearance and surroundings can reveal her background, job, financial situation, personality and protective identity (the false self she presents to the world), and can even illustrate her transformation through the course of your story.

 Kevin Wade’s brilliant screenplay for Working Girl is a perfect illustration of this principle.